tytydraco/yessleep/out/I_drove_through_a_town_that_wasnt_on_my_GPS_Now_I_cant_leave.md

 I’ve been working the same job for six years and haven’t missed a single day.
 Not one.
 When my boss told me to take two weeks off before I burned out completely, I didn’t argue.
+I’d already been a dick yo all my co-workers the last month.
 I packed my bag that night, threw it in the back seat, and left before sunrise.

 I hadn’t taken a real vacation since college.
 The plan was simple—drive a few states over, visit my parents, clear my head, and remind myself that life existed outside fluorescent lights and inbox notifications.